-To train bunny to her new litterpan, keep her inside the new cage for the first week and restrict outside cage time to 10-20 min at a time.
-Hay in and above the litterpan reinforces good habits.
-Gradually add space to her territory, one room at a time.
-Anticipate bunny, and if she backs up and lifts her tail, transfer her back to the cage litterpan immediately.
-It does no good to scold afterward, as bunny cannot link the behavior to punishment.
-For the first several days, bunny will naturally scatter poops everywhere to mark her new territory; if this doesn’t stop in a neutered rabbit, then territory restriction and retraining may be necessary.
+To train your rabbit to their new litterpan, keep them inside the new cage for the first week and restrict outside cage time to 10-20 min at a time.
+Hay in the litter pan or hung in a hay rack above the litter pan reinforces good habits.
+Gradually add space to their territory, one room at a time.
+Anticipate your rabbit, and if they back up and lifts their tail, transfer them back to the cage litterpan immediately.
+It does no good to scold afterward, as your rabbit cannot link the behavior to punishment.
+For the first several days, your rabbit will naturally scatter poops everywhere to mark their new territory; if this doesn’t stop in a neutered rabbit, then territory restriction and retraining may be necessary.
 It doesn’t hurt to change litter daily.
 Many rabbits will complain if the box isn’t changed every 2-3 days.

-Bunnies make up to 200-300 hard poops daily!
+Rabbits make up to 200-300 hard poops daily!
 A few are bound to escape.
-A small vacuum (Dust-Buster, Dirt Devil) makes cleaning these a cinch.
+A small vacuum (Dust-Buster, Dirt Devil) makes cleaning these up a cinch.
 To clean urine accidents, wipe immediately with water.
-Remove dried urine with vinegar; rabbit urine is rich in calcium salts and the vinegar readily dissolves this.
+Remove dried urine with a vinegar/water solution; rabbit urine is rich in calcium salts and the vinegar readily dissolves this.